Now you've successfully completed the purchase of your holiday home and investment in Turkey, what comes next?

 - For a 3 bedroom villa in a complex around1,200 Euro per year

 Once the development company washes their hands of the project, it is up to the owners to appoint a third party management company.
 A management company is appointed and a contract is put in place for management and maintenance.
 These contracts are generally reviewed every other year, with fees determined in advance.
 The management company manages the shared facilities of the complex and not your individual property.
 Most property owners will take out a private contract with the same management company to maintain their own properties as well.
-Fees are similar to indicated above.
+Fees are similar to what is indicated above.
 If you rent out your property and require cleaning before and after, fees are generally in the region of Euro 30 for each cleaning.
 Say you achieve 20 blocks of rentals in a year and need to clean before and after, this is 40 cleans, so you are looking at around Euro 1,200 for running your rental cleaning and maintenance.

 If your property is a private stand-alone villa: This will naturally mean your maintenance and management fees will be somewhat higher because you are contracting someone specifically to look after your property.
 Cleaning before and after rentals will be the same of course, that is if you rent your property, however, private management and maintenance of villas tend to be slightly higher, in the region of Euro 1500 - 1700 per annum.